ArnoVdH/blog/content/blog/2020/digital_alternatives.md

 **Status: done ✔**

 I made the switch to Linux during the summer.
 One of the big issues, as with anyone wanting to switch, is choosing which distro to use.
 After some deliberation and research I decided to go with [Manjaro](https://manjaro.org/).
 Not only was it recommended to me by a friend, it's also accessible yet cutting-edge enough for my needs, since it's based on Arch Linux.
 It's also an experiment in gaming for me, using [Proton](https://github.com/ValveSoftware/Proton).
+Update: After using Manjaro for about a year, I decided to switch to just Arch Linux, since Manjaro led to some instabilities.

 ## Mobile operating System
 **Status: to do ✘**